Best DVRs for cord cutters

 If you live in an area with good access to TV broadcast channels, putting up an antenna is an easy and inexpensive (read: free) way to get the shows you want without paying for cable.
-And hooking a DVR to that antenna enables you to unlock the full potential of those broadcasts: saving them to watch later, skipping commercials and even, in some cases, streaming them to watch on multiple TVs or outside the home.
+And hooking a DVR to that OTA antenna enables you to unlock the full potential of those broadcasts: You can save them to watch later, skip commercials and even, in some cases, stream them to watch on multiple TVs or outside the home.

 There are currently three standout products to consider when buying a cord cutting DVR: the Amazon Fire TV Recast, the AirTV and the TiVo Bolt OTA.
 Each has its own unique features and capabilities, but there's one I'd recommend to beginners and old hands alike.
-Let's dive in.
+Let's dive in and take a look at the best OTA DVR options.

 My top three picks